Disney’s Frozen among top selling licenses and growth drivers in Q1 2014

 **Source: The NPD Group, Inc. / Evolution of Play 2013

-***Source: The NPD Group, Inc. / Consumer Tracking Service, 12 months ending December 2013, dollar salesIf you have any questions about this article, please contact us.
+***Source: The NPD Group, Inc. / Consumer Tracking Service, 12 months ending December 2013, dollar salesIf you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.